-Schools demand EdTech applications integrate with their systems.
-Your development team only has enough capacity to build one LMS connection before back-to-school season.
-Here’s what you need to know for a clear decision.
+To win RFPs edtech companies must integrate with a school’s tech systems (think LMS, SIS, and IDM).
+But the development team only has enough capacity to build 1 LMS connection before back-to-school season.
+Here’s what to know for a clear decision.

 Why Consider Schoology?